Fraud

 Lawyers Fraud in Barcelona

-The crime of fraud requires that there is deception on the part of the perpetrator.
-This deception must cause another person to make a mistake that leads them to make a disposition of assets that is detrimental to themselves or to third parties.
+The crime of fraud requires deception on the part of the perpetrator.
+This deception must cause another person to make a mistake that leads them to make a disposition of assets detrimental to themselves or third parties.
 Article 248 of the Criminal Code requires the deception to be sufficient, which means that the perpetrator’s ruse must provoke the error that leads to the transfer of assets.

-Furthermore, the deception must be suitable, in the sense that it must be capable of misleading the average person and also the specific victim with his particular circumstances and his chances of escaping the perpetrator’s machinations.
+Furthermore, the deception must be suitable because it can mislead the average person and the specific victim with his particular circumstances and chances of escaping the perpetrator’s machinations.

 On the other hand, there must be a causal link between the deception which caused the error and the act of disposition which caused the damage.
-Therefore, the deception must precede or coincide with the moment at which the dispositive action takes place.
-In other words, the deception must be the cause of the mistake, the mistake must cause the act of disposition and the act of disposition must be the cause of the pecuniary damage.
+Therefore, the deception must precede or coincide with the moment the dispositive action takes place.
+In other words, the deception must be the cause of the mistake, the mistake must cause the act of disposition, and the act of disposition must be the cause of the financial damage.

 What conditions must be met for a fraud offence to exist?